Google Product Listing Ads Optimization: The Definitive Guide (2023)

 Google Ads uses automation and machine learning to analyze the users and promote the right product to the potential customers.
 It works like promoting the products directly to the end-users of a sales funnel.

-If you want to complete all of these tasks manually, it will not only cost more money but also requires lots of research.
-Google PLAs just ease the whole promotion process on behalf of you.
+If you want to complete all of these tasks manually, it will not only cost more money but also require lots of research.
+Google PLAs just ease the whole promotion process on your behalf.

 3. Increase Brand Exposure